Mother Angelica: Healing and religious vocation

-Rizzo turned to Rhoda Wise for guidance, and she became her model of sanctity.
-Every Sunday, Rizzo joined the crowds at Wise's House and she would sit close to the mystic.
-She learned to deal with overanxious crowds who at times mistook God's assistant from God himself.
-Rizzo adopted devotional practices including fasting on Saturdays, reading spiritual literature, and performing the Way of the Cross at St Anthony's Church, developing a devotion to the Passion.
-On a Fall afternoon in 1943 when Rizzo prayed before the statue of Our Lady of Sorrows, she was overcome by a "deep awareness " that she had a vocation and had to "go wherever the Lord would send her".
-She sought out Monsignor Habig, Rhoda Wise's spiritual director who affirmed the vocation.
-Rhoda gave her lists of communities to contact, but most would not accept her due to her poor grades.
+Rizzo turned to Wise for guidance, and she became her model of sanctity.
+Every Sunday, Rizzo joined the crowds at Wise's house and would sit close to the mystic.
+She learned to deal with overanxious crowds who, at times, mistook God's assistant for God himself.
+Rizzo adopted devotional practices including fasting on Saturdays, reading spiritual literature, and performing the Way of the Cross at St. Anthony's Church, developing a devotion to the Passion.
+On a fall afternoon in 1943, when Rizzo prayed before the statue of Our Lady of Sorrows, she was overcome by a "deep awareness" that she had a vocation and must "go wherever the Lord would send her."
+She sought out Wise's spiritual director, Monsignor Habig, who affirmed the vocation.
+Wise gave her lists of communities to contact but most would not accept her due to her poor grades.

 Her first visit was to the Sisters of St. Joseph in Buffalo, New York.
-Monsignor Habig then suggested she visit Saint Paul's Shrine of Perpetual Adoration, a facility operated by an order of cloistered contemplative Franciscan nuns, located in Cleveland, Ohio.
-When visiting this order, she felt as if she were at home.
+Msgr.
+Habig then suggested she visit Saint Paul's Shrine of Perpetual Adoration, a facility operated by an order of cloistered contemplative Franciscan nuns in Cleveland, Ohio.
+While visiting this order, she felt as if she were at home.
 The order accepted her as a postulant, inviting her to enter on August 15, 1944, at the age of 21.
 On November 8, 1945, Rizzo was vested as a Poor Clare nun.
-She received a new religious name, Angelica, which her own mother, Mae Francis, was given the honour of choosing, in the gift of Mother Agnes.
-Mae chose the name because Rizzo had been an "angelic and obedient daughter".
-She became "Sister Mary Angelica of the Annunciation".
-Soon afterwards, the Cleveland monastery established a new monastery in her home town of Canton and she moved there.
+She received a new religious name, Angelica, which her mother was given the honor of choosing by the superior of the monastery, Mother Agnes.
+Her mother chose this name because Rizzo had been an "angelic and obedient daughter."
+Her full spiritual name was "Sister Mary Angelica of the Annunciation".

-After nearly three years in the monastery, Angelica made her first profession of vows on January 2, 1947.
-In 1953, she made her solemn profession of vows at Sancta Clara Monastery in Ohio.
+Soon afterward, the Cleveland monastery established a new monastery in her home town of Canton and she moved there.
+After nearly three years in the monastery, Sister Angelica made her first profession of vows on January 2, 1947.
+In 1953, she made her solemn profession of vows at Sancta Clara Monastery in Canton.